code4it-dev/c4it-hugo/content/architecture-note/010-cache-expiration-and-eviction/index.md

 Also, suppose the cache item is accessed constantly, but the underneath value does not change.
 In that case, you'll end up in a loop of *cache expires* -> *access data on the db* -> *store the data in cache* -> *cache expires*, which does not add any value since the data is always the same.

-## Cache Eviction: items are removed based on usage policies
+## Cache Eviction: items are removed based on specific policies

 While cache expiration is done automatically based on the TTL, **cache eviction**  removes data from the cache to make room for new data.
 This may be necessary when the cache is full, and you need to find the items to sacrifice.